-In part 1 of our blog on how to calculate APR, we discussed the mathematical procedure for deriving the APR from a payment flow.
-In that example, we had 24 even monthly payments of $230 for a total repayment of $5520 on a loan of $5000.
-The procedure told us what APR would result in the $520 of interest, and the answer was 9.69%
+In Part 1 of our series on how to calculate APR, we discussed the mathematical procedure for deriving the APR from a payment flow.
+In that example, we had 24 even monthly payments of $230 for a total repayment of $5,520 on a loan of $5,000.
+The procedure told us what APR would result in the $520 of interest.
+The answer was 9.69%

 Today, we are going to look at the effect of having an extra 19 days in the first period.
-In this example, we will assume a loan of $6000 with 36 even month payments of $200 ($7200 total repayment; $1200 interest), but we will advance our money on February 10th (of a non leap year) and have our first payment due on April 1st with all subsequent payments on the first of the month.
+In this example, we will assume a loan of $6,000 with 36 even monthly payments of $200 ($7,200 total repayment; $1,200 interest), but we will advance our money on February 10 (of a non leap year) and have our first payment due on April 1, with all subsequent payments on the first of the month.

 So, why do the extra days in February matter?
-We are accruing extra days of interest and applying more of our first payment toward interest than we would be doing if we did not have extra days, but this, by itself, does not cause the APR to go up.
-But, it affects the payment stream and the total amount of interest accrued.
-If we work backward from the payment stream into the APR and use our previous assumptions that each payment period was of the same length, then the extra interest will result in our APR result being artificially high.
-We need to add a factor to the equation to account for these extra days, and if we do it right it should be a factor that cancels out of the equation in a case where we do not have extra days.
-In other words: if we used the same set of equations and procedures in our previous example, they would have returned the same results.
+We are accruing extra days of interest and applying more of our first payment toward interest than we would if we did not have extra days, but this, by itself, does not cause the APR to go up.
+However, it does affects the payment stream and the total amount of interest accrued.
+If we work backward from the payment stream into the APR and use our previous assumptions that each payment period was of the same length, then the extra interest will result in and artificially high APR.
+We need to add a factor to the equation to account for these extra days, and if we do it right, it should be a factor that cancels out of the equation in a case where we do not have extra days.
+In other words, if we used the same set of equations and procedures in our previous example, they would have returned the same results.